GSOC 2023: Feed Section in Android App

 Currently, ListenBrainz Android app consists of various features like BrainzPlayer, Listens Service, Listens history, YIM and many more which already make the app very interesting.

 ListenBrainz website is an amazing platform that inculcates an idea which I believed in past but had no power to do so, i.e., having a social media app that revolves around music.
 Feed section is one of the core functionalities of this idea and the Android app lacks it.
-This feature has the potential to attract more users than ever because social media is something people access frequently and a mobile device is the best place to access it.
+This feature has the potential to attract more users than ever because social media is something people access frequently and a mobile device is the best place to have it.

 This project aims to integrate the Feed Section into the Android app.